Destruction of art in Afghanistan: Future of Afghanistan's art, cultural heritage and identity

 Excavators at the Buddhist site of Mes Aynak have been denounced as "promoting Buddhism" and threatened by the Taliban and many of the Afghan excavators who are working for purely financial reasons don't feel any connection to the Buddhist artifacts.

+After the Taliban's return to power on 15 August 2021, there is growing concern of the repeated destruction and epistemicide of the national artistic and cultural heritages in Afghanistan, especially since the de facto Taliban government enacts the Law of Propagation of Virtue and Prevention of Vice that banned images of living creatures and banned music in the country.